Following system colour scheme Selected dark colour scheme Selected light colour scheme

 It would be possible to:

-• Add a new stable ABI (“abi3t”) specifically for free-threading.
-Extensions would need no code changes and builds would be compatible with free-threaded CPython (3.14 and above).
+• Add a new stable ABI (“abi3t”) specifically for free-threading, which would be incompatible with the existing abi3.
+Extensions would need no code changes to target abi3t and builds would be compatible with free-threaded CPython (3.14 and above).

-• Defining an additional macro (“Py_OPAQUE_PYOBJECT”) would make PyObject opaque as in this PEP.
-Extensions would need code changes as in this PEP, and compiled extensions (“abi3.abi3t”) would be compatible with all builds of CPython 3.15+.
+• Define an additional macro (“Py_OPAQUE_PYOBJECT”), which would make PyObject opaque as in this PEP.
+Extensions would need code changes as in this PEP, and as in this PEP, compiled extensions (“abi3.abi3t”) would be compatible with all builds of CPython 3.15+.

 This scheme was rejected as too complex.
 It would also make the free-threading memory layout of PyObject part of the stable ABI, preventing future adjustments.